Capitalisation

 Expenses that may be capitalised include:

 Investors may sometimes find it useful to adjust the accounts by capitalising expenses that a company does not capitalise.
-For example, capitalising all R & D.
+For example, capitalising all R & D in order to calculate a return on the investment made in R & D.